GPSPic/Scuba_Squirrel/brief.md

 ### Deep Sea

 Android/iOS game with React Native Game Engine, TypeScript, Java, Spring and PostgreSQL.
 You are a diver, exploring oceans, looking to reach ever deeper.
-However, the sea is uncaring, and it is on you to manage you descent.
+However, the sea is uncaring, and it is on you to manage your descent.
 If you don't, you might not make it back up...

 ### MVP